 Former staff of the Undercurrent are now doctoral candidates, logistics managers at large international NGO’s, and travelling development consultants, among many other things.
 Most are generally quite successful in their chosen endeavours.

-The Undercurrent’s work this year involves the publishing of 4 issues, organization of a national student development studies conference, InSight, the administration of our forum, and all the corollary work these projects entail.
+The Undercurrent’s work this year involves the publishing of 2 issues, the organization of InSight (the national undergraduate development studies conference), the creation of a National International Development Student Association, the revamping of the Underblog, the second round of our mentoring program, the administration of our forum, and all the corollary work these projects entail.

 * We are currently accepting applications for: *